 The responsibility of monitoring the marketplace for potential infringers rests upon the copyright, trademark, and patent owners.
 This is important regardless of city or region, especially as more goods and services are sold and offered via the Internet.
 Good monitoring habits consist of setting up search engine alerts for other parties using your trademarks and checking for new trademark and patent applications at the USPTO that may conflict with yours.
 Many attorneys offer monitoring services, which typically consists of thorough, regulated searches looking for potential infringement on your mark.
 These monitoring methods, especially when used in conjunction, are very effective and can be highly valuable for a business owner looking to protect their intellectual property.

 Relocation is a massive transition that carries with it great changes but even greater potential—a new market, new storefront, and new possibilities can make a move to Philadelphia expedient and worthwhile.
-If you are looking for ways to strengthen your brand during this critical time, please reach out to an attorney at Gerben Intellectual Property for a comprehensive and complimentary consultation regarding your intellectual property and monitoring needs.
+If you are looking for ways to strengthen your brand during this critical time, please reach out to an attorney at Gerben IP for a comprehensive and complimentary consultation regarding your intellectual property and monitoring needs.
 Our attorneys are local, experienced, and ready to help your business grow into its potential.